How to stay mentally healthy during stressful times

 - Develop a restful and relaxing bedtime ritual such as shutting your laptop and stowing your phone out of reach, turning off the news, and taking a bath or stretching.

 - Get into bed at the same time every night.
 Not sleepy?
-Read a book or magazine until you begin to feel tired.
-Remember, scrolling on your phone isn’t the same as turning pages since the blue light that emanates from your device may suppress melatonin, the hormone that regulates your sleep/wake cycles, and keep your brain on high alert.
+Only then should you get out of bed and read a book or magazine until you begin to feel tired.
+To that point: Swiping through your phone isn’t the same as turning pages since the blue light that emanates from your device may suppress melatonin, the hormone that regulates your sleep/wake cycles, and keep your brain on high alert.

 - Avoid excessive caffeine consumption.
-Typically, it takes four to six hours for your body to metabolise half of the caffeine you’ve consumed.
-So if you drink a cup of coffee at 3pm, you may still feel remnants of the buzz at around 9pm.
+Typically, it takes four to six hours for your body to metabolize half of the caffeine you’ve consumed.
+So if you drink a cup of coffee at 3 p.m., you may still feel remnants of the buzz around 9 p.m.

 - Opt for non-alcoholic beverages.
 While alcoholic beverages may initially make you sleepy, having even one drink in the evening may affect your second and most important stage of sleep, leading to sleep disruptions throughout the night, according to the National Institute on Alcohol Abuse and Alcoholism.